How to Access Files on USB Stick Using iPhone

 Using the Apple Files App to Access the Flash Drive

-Once you have everything you need prepared, the next step is to actually access your files.
+Once you've prepared everything you need, the next step is to actually access your files.
 Apple offers a built-in Files app that lets you do just that.
 Follow these simple steps:

 Use the Apple Files App to Access USB Flash Drives on iPhone